 DOM PERIGNON 1985

-The 1985 vintage produced wines of great distinction which are characterized by their aromatic intensity and their balanced constitution.
-The maturity of the bunches and the harvest took place in ideal climatic conditions, thus determining the exceptional quality of the year.
+The 1985 vintage produced wines of very great distinction, characterized by their aromatic intensity and well-balanced structure.
+The ripeness of the grapes and the harvest took place under ideal climatic conditions, thus determining the exceptional quality of the year.

-However, the vineyard was very hard hit by the severe frosts of winter and spring which destroyed several thousand hectares. subsequently the gloomy weather thwarted the flowering which started slowly and with difficulty, but fortunately it ended quickly thanks to the splendid weather which then settled in Champagne.
+However, the vineyard was very severely affected by the hard frosts of winter and spring, which destroyed several thousand hectares.
+Subsequently, the dreary weather hindered the flowering, which started slowly and with difficulty, but fortunately it concluded quickly thanks to the splendid weather that then settled over Champagne.

-At the harvest, the Pinot Noirs are distinguished by their fullness and suppleness.
-The Chardonnais, for their part, express subtle and persistent aromas; they make up 60% of the blend, the remainder coming from selected Pinot Noir vintages.
+At harvest, the Pinot Noirs stand out for their fullness and suppleness.
+The Chardonnays, for their part, express subtle and persistent aromas; they make up 60% of the blend, with the remainder coming from selected growths of Pinot Noirs.

 Read more